Parkinson’s disease care in Denver

 • Stooped posture

-Although there are no laboratory tests for the disease, there are several things doctors look for when making a diagnosis.
-In addition to a physical exam and your medical history, the movement specialist will also look for the presence of the main symptoms of Parkinson’s disease.
+Although there are no laboratory tests for this disease, there are several things doctors look for when making a diagnosis.
+They will perform a physical exam and review your medical history.
+Our movement specialists will also look for the presence of the main symptoms of Parkinson’s disease.

-However, because everyone may not show the common symptoms, a neurological exam may be ordered to observe and evaluate your case.
+However, because everyone may not show the common symptoms, a neurological exam may be ordered to allow us to observe and evaluate you more closely.
 If a diagnosis is still unclear, other tests may be conducted, including medical imaging exams.

-Since there is not a cure for Parkinson’s disease, the primary treatment options involve symptom management.
+Although FUS is an excellent option to treat tremors associated with Parkinson's disease, there is ultimately not a cure, so the primary treatment options usually involve symptom management.
 This is typically in the form of medications that increase dopamine.
-However, most treatment plans include one or a combination of the following:
+However, most treatment plans include a combination of various factors, depending on the severity of your condition.

 Lifestyle changes

-Specific lifestyle changes vary depending on the individual’s needs, goals, symptoms and current lifestyle.
-Some recommended changes may include: more rest, diet changes, exercise, stress and depression management or home safety modifications.
+Specific lifestyle changes vary depending on your needs, goals, symptoms and current lifestyle.
+Some recommended changes may include more rest, diet changes, exercise, stress and depression management, as well as home safety modifications.

 Medication